Hudson River Fellowship – Artistic collaboration en plein air since 2009

 Details for Artists:

-Twenty fellows will live and work together for three weeks, June 17 – July 5, 2024.
-Artists will stay in Hotchkiss dorms and paint from the magnificent Hotchkiss campus, which includes hundreds of acres of wooded paths, views of Lake Wononscopomuc, the deepest natural lake in the state; and the bucolic Fairfield Farm that features orchards, livestock and stunning views of the countryside.
+Twenty fellows will live and work together for three weeks, June 15 – July 3, 2026.
+Artists will stay in Hotchkiss dorms and paint from life from the magnificent Hotchkiss campus, which includes hundreds of acres of wooded paths, views of Lake Wononscopomuc, the deepest natural lake in the state; and the bucolic Fairfield Farm that features orchards, livestock and stunning views of the countryside.
 Artists will find additional inspiration as they explore the surrounding beauty of Northwestern, Connecticut.

 The Fellowship is designed to be a collaborative, exploratory experience rather than a formally instructed one.
 Senior Fellows will be joining throughout the three weeks and can often be found giving demos or leading group critiques.
 While they enjoy sharing knowledge, they are primarily invited to come make art with a group of like-minded artists.